 Filmmaking & Community Leadership

 She is now a New York City based Writer/Director and the Founder and Team Leader of CongestedCat Productions, LLC.
 She shot first feature film, SUMMIT, a Horror-Drama, in 2013 and it premiered at the 2015 Manhattan Film Festival and was awarded Best Horror Film.
 She also won Best Director for the film at the 2015 Rhode Island International Film Festival (Vortex Genre Fest), and it also screened at the 2015 Scare-A-Con Film Festival, 2015 Unreal Film Festival and 2016 Macabre Faire Film Festival.
-It is available on Amazon Prime, Vimeo on Demand, VHX, and Seed&Spark.
+It is available on Amazon Prime, Vimeo on Demand, and VHX..
 Shortly after wrapping production on SUMMIT, she directed and produced the comedic web series 'Kelsey,' which premiered on blip.tv in September 2013 to rave reviews and consistent press coverage, including as a Critic’s Pick and named one of the 19 Best Comedy Web Series of 2013 by Indiewire.com.
 It has over a quarter million hits online and has screened across the country as part of an LGBT Web Series Panel tour, most notably at Outfest.
+It is now available on Amazon Prime, Revry, Vimeo and Youtube.

 She also turned her desire to foster collaboration and engagement in the local film community into IndieWorks, a monthly film screening series showcasing and supporting the work of other independent filmmakers in New York.
-Each month consistently has over 60 people in attendance.
-It is currently beginning its 5th year and has gained name recognition of its own.
+Each month consistently has over 50 people in attendance.
+It is currently in its 5th year and has gained name recognition of its own.

 Instruction & Consulting

 Christina has been referred to as a thought leader on Indie Film Social Media Marketing and Crowdfunding - Follow her on Twitter @Craia9.
-She has run three campaigns (2011-2014), with a 100% success rate, and she is inspired to help others understand the audience building benefits of crowdfunding and social media.
-In 2016, she joined the SeedandSpark.com team as a Crowdfunding Specialist.
+She has run four campaigns (2011-2017), with a 100% success rate, and she is inspired to help others understand the audience building benefits of crowdfunding and social media.
+In 2016, she joined the SeedandSpark.com team as a Crowdfunding Specialist, and is now Director of Crowdfunding at the company.
 She has taught their Crowdfunding to Build Independence workshop at NYU, School of Visual Arts, the RiverRun Film Festival, the Hell's Half Mile Film Festival, the Tacoma Film Festival, the Big Sky Documentary Fest and many screening series, film organizations & private meet-ups throughout New York.

 She is available for speaking engagements, panel participation and consulting sessions.
 Contact her at email@example.com.